-- 1. Average housing density will be two and one halfthree units per acre.
-New dDevelopment around Omak (such as Wildwood) is being planned at four units per acre, and it's reasonable to assume that some newadditional apartment units will be built.
+- I. Average housing density will be three units per acre.
+Development around Omak (such as Wildwood) is being planned at four units per acre, and it's reasonable to assume that additional apartment units will be built.
 However, the area east of S.R.
 97 has typically been subdivided to larger lots, as has the unincorporated area to the west of the City.
-The 2.53 units per acre figure is meant as an average, and should be examined and adjusted as development continues. - 2.
-Average household size is assumed to be 2.4672.
-This figure is derived from the 20210 Census.
-The average household size is somewhat larger statewide, at 2.7533.08.
-As was noted in the 2011 Capital Facilities Plan forecast, the average household size has been falling steadily all over Eastern Washington.
-It seems reasonable to expect that much of the new construction in the Omak area will attract mostly older and wealthier residents, who typically have smaller household sizes. - The project assumes on 50% of the potential number of dwelling units will be constructed in the RS, RD and RM zones. - 43.
+The 3 units per acre figure is meant as an average, and should be examined and adjusted as development continues. - Average household size is assumed to be 2.72.
+This figure is derived from the 2020 Census.
+The average household size is somewhat larger statewide, at 3.08.
+The project assumes on 50% of the potential number of dwelling units will be constructed in the RS, RD and RM zones. - 3.
 In calculating the acres available, no allowance was made for land that cannot be developed due to steep slopes, wetlands, or other constraints.
-Such factors are rare in this particular area, thought it is possible that slope may limit a few sites. - 54.
-The population for the Urban Growth Area was calculated based on information from the Okanogan County Assessors database (20112022).
-Parcels with residential uses were tallied and multiplied by 2.462.13, the average household size. - 65.
-To calculate buildout in the Urban Growth Area, the acreage of all lands coded with a DOR code as agricultural, open space agriculture, or undeveloped was tallied.
-That acreage was multiplied by 2.5 which generated the total number of dwelling units.
-The number of dwelling units was multiplied by 2.46-13to yield the potential population.
+Such factors are rare in this particular area, thought it is possible that slope may limit a few sites. - The population for the Urban Growth Area was calculated based on information from the Okanogan County Assessors database (2022).
+Parcels with residential uses were tallied and multiplied by 2.13, the average household size. - To calculate buildout in the Urban Growth Area, the acreage of all lands with a DOR code as agricultural, open space agriculture, or undeveloped was tallied.
+That acreage was multiplied by 2 which generated the total number of dwelling units.
+The number of dwelling units was multiplied by 2.13to yield the potential population.